 The “Conceptual” series of science textbooks were originally written for traditional schools, including the college level.
-Conceptual Academy was created by the authors of the Conceptual line of science textbooks for use by college and university students to enhance learning with video instruction.
+Conceptual Academy was created by the authors of the Conceptual line of science textbooks for use by college and university students to support interactive classrooms with video instruction.

 Some of the textbooks, such as Conceptual Physics and Conceptual Chemistry, have been especially popular among homeschoolers, so Learn Science Conceptual Academy (a separate website) was created to make these and their other textbooks easier and more practical for homeschooling students in grades seven through twelve.
 The ancillary items (teachers manuals and other resources) for these textbooks are expensive, so at Learn Science Conceptual Academy, the authors of the textbooks joined together to provide videos and other online resources that eliminate the need for homeschoolers to purchase teacher manuals, tests, and answer keys.